|

 user_caps(5) |

-additions to the tables of boolean, numeric and string capabilities.
-Rather
+tables of Boolean, numeric, and string capabilities.
+Rather than changing

-using a header which gave the number of items in the tables for each type of
+ensured by using a header that counted the number of items in the tables for

 - •

-- Library developers rely upon the SVr4 documentation, and
+- Library developers rely upon SVr4 documentation and reverse engineering of

-reverse-engineering the compiled terminfo files to match the binary
+compiled terminfo files to match the binary format.

 - •